ClawBank

 ClawBank accounts have two independent money systems.
 Telling them apart prevents the most common onboarding mistake — assuming the account “can’t trade yet” after seeing a bridge_customer_required error.

-Trading wallet (self-custody) Bank rails (Bridge)
+Trading wallet (self-custody) Bank rails (custodial)

 Purpose Hold USDC/tokens, trade, send USDC on-chain, sign contracts On/off-ramp USD ↔ USDC via a real bank account